hema7900/Smart-IOT-Home/README.md

 flutter pub get

 Configure MQTT:
-Update the MQTT broker details in lib/config.dart or wherever the broker is initialized.
+Update the MQTT broker details in lib/welcome.dart and lib/noti.dart or wherever the broker is initialized.

 Run the app: